Robotics-BUT/BPC-PRP/src/2_labs/text/9_lab.md

 Ultrasonic sensors are widely used in robotics for short-range obstacle detection.
 They work by emitting a high-frequency sound wave and measuring the time it takes for the echo to return after bouncing off an object.
 Unlike LiDAR, ultrasonic sensors typically measure in a narrow cone, and their readings can be affected by surface material, angle, or ambient noise.
 They are cost-effective, but require more filtering and careful placement to be reliable.

 **When implementing the tasks, please refer to the official documentation of the sensor.
-You can find the HY-SRF05 datasheet here:** [URL](https://dratek.cz/arduino/1735-meric-vzdalenosti-ultrazvukovy-5pin-hy-srf05-pro-arduino.html?gad_source=1&gclid=Cj0KCQiAr7C6BhDRARIsAOUKifhd7u9T5IjiCyc4w0n-WqehlzG5F2pNwJ4JP5M_eQDHW-daU_NkSKYaAn-_EALw_wcB)
+You can find the HY-SRF05 datasheet here:** [HY‑SRF05 datasheet](https://dratek.cz/arduino/1735-meric-vzdalenosti-ultrazvukovy-5pin-hy-srf05-pro-arduino.html?gad_source=1&gclid=Cj0KCQiAr7C6BhDRARIsAOUKifhd7u9T5IjiCyc4w0n-WqehlzG5F2pNwJ4JP5M_eQDHW-daU_NkSKYaAn-_EALw_wcB)

 ----------------------------------------------------------------------------------------------
 **TASK 1 - B**
-1) **Explore the data** provided by the sensor - Inspect the raw data in the terminal (Refer to the datasheet if needed to understand parameters - max/min measurable range, FOW, etc.)
+1) **Explore the data** provided by the sensor — Inspect the raw data in the terminal (refer to the datasheet if needed to understand parameters — min/max measurable range, FOV, etc.)
-2) **Visualize the data** in `rqt` (or `Rviz` - use `Range` display)
+2) **Visualize the data** in rqt (or RViz2 — use the Range display)
 3) **Create a new ROS 2 node** for processing ultrasonic data
     - Create `ultrasonic_node.hpp` and `ultrasonic_node.cpp` in `nodes` directories
     - In this node, **subscribe to the topic and process incoming data**